Kitware/SMQTK-IQR/docs/webservices.rst

 Web Service and Demonstration Applications
 ==========================================

-Included in SMQTK are a few web-based service and demonstration applications, providing a view into the functionality provided by SMQTK algorithms and utilities.
+Included in this package are a few web-based service and demonstration applications, providing a view into the functionality provided by the included algorithms and utilities.

 .. _run_application: